awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-operations.md

 # Operations<a name="batch-ops-operations"></a>

-Amazon S3 batch operations support five different operations\.
-The topics in this section describe each of the operations\.
+Amazon S3 Batch Operations supports five different operations\.
+The topics in this section describe each of the operations and how they work with Batch Operations\.

 **Topics**
 + [PUT Object Copy](batch-ops-copy-object.md)